Absolutely, you can upgrade anytime and we will simply release your guide(s) as a Single Guide App to the app store and google play.

 For the monthly plan, users access the content through the Tour Buddy App on the App Store and Google Play using a username and passcode.
-For the Standalone and Multi-Guide Apps, users search for your branded app on the App Store and Google Play and can download it directly from the App Store and Google Play.
+For the Single Guide and Multi-Guide Apps, users search for your branded app on the App Store and Google Play and can download it directly from the App Store and Google Play.

 When you log into the App Builder, you will create a guide.
 This counts as one guide.
 Once the guide is downloaded to a device, that is one download.
 The same device can uninstall and reinstall the app several times and it still counts as only 1 download.